MichaelFarquhar/MichaelFarquhar/README.md

 I'm a web developer with 2+ years of experience designing, developing and implementing web apps.

-I graduated from the University of Windsor in B.Sc.
+I graduated from the University of Windsor with a B.Sc.
 Honours Computer Information Systems.
-After graduation, I was hired at a local Marketing & Technology company called Digital Media, based in my hometown of Windsor, Ontario.
+Afterwards, I was hired at Digital Media, a local marketing & technology company based in my hometown of Windsor, Ontario.

-At my current place of employment, we create web apps using React, Sass, PHP and MySQL.
+At my current place of employment, we create web apps primarily using React, Sass, PHP and MySQL.
 I have also studied a variety of other web frameworks and languages on my own time.

 ## Languages & Frameworks